 If you've been in sales for a while, you've probably encountered the occasional tough sell – that customer who seems interested, but for some reason isn't signing on the dotted line.
 You’ll be better able to make a sale when you understand why your customer is waffling.
 Following are three reasons customers might delay the deal.

-Some people are uncomfortable talking about money, but with a little prompting, they might open up.
+1. THE PRICETAGSome people are uncomfortable talking about money, but with a little prompting, they might open up.
 When a customer is hesitant to make a purchase, ask if the price is a concern.
 If it is, you may be able to offer an affordable alternative.
 Explain to budget-conscious customers what opportunities exist for upgrades down the road.

-Maybe your customer is just one of many decision-makers, but that may not be apparent right away.
+2. OTHER PARTIESMaybe your customer is just one of many decision-makers, but that may not be apparent right away.
 In your early discussions with prospects, make sure you understand who must sign-off on purchases.
 You can educate your key contact to be, in a sense, a salesperson.
 Give that person the information they need to inform other parties about your product, and offer to reach other to other decision-makers, if it seems appropriate to do so.

 3. NO TIMELINEYou may be under pressure to meet a certain quota, while your customer has no need to buy your product or service by a deadline.
 That means the sale that’s so important to you may be at the bottom of your customer’s to-do list.
 If a customer seems interested but isn't responding to you in a timely manner, there are a few approaches you can take.
 See if you have any wiggle room to offer a special time-sensitive deal – perhaps a discounted introductory rate, or a perk that’s available for a limited time.
 And always make sure your sales process is as simplified as possible.
 Busy people appreciate a straightforward approach that doesn't require them to read a lot of emails or sales material.
 Read more about how to turn prospects into conversions, in our white paper, “4 C’s of Sales.”